 Admission Process Overview

 We’re honored by your interest in DeLaSalle.
-In recent years, the number of applications to enter DeLaSalle have tripled and our enrollment has grown considerably.
+In recent years, the number of applications to enter DeLaSalle have tripled and our enrollment has more than doubled.
+In 2020, we received over 400 applications for ninth grade admission and over 50 applications for potential transfer admission.

 Admission to 9th grade is based on a review of the following: